lim147/CS1XA3/Assign3/README.md

 (val [0.84147096,0.9092974,0.14112]) * (var "x")
 ```

+Note:
+  When try to parse some expressions, the body part of the advanced functions (exp, log, ln, sin, cos) has to be the simple expressions (expressions only composed of +, *, value, variable), or it could get into an infinite recursive parsing state.

 ## ExprTest

 The module contains test cases and quickCheck methods over the 5 modules above.